Canop/miaou/installation.md

 ## Build Miaou

-Two solutions are available today, and both are equivalent: `make` and `gulp`.
-In the future, only one of those will be kept, probably gulp.
+To build the application, run

+	gulp

-If you want a continuous build of the client side files, in order to test while you code, you may do
+If you want a continuous build of the client side files, in order to test while you code, do

-    watch -n 1 make

-or

 	gulp watch

 ## Fill the configuration